djeada/Databases-Notes/notes/02_database_design/03_denormalization.md

 ### Denormalization in NoSQL Databases

-- **Document Stores**: Databases like MongoDB encourage storing related data together in documents, which is a form of denormalization.
+- **Document Stores** use databases such as MongoDB, which promote storing related data together in documents, effectively implementing denormalization.
-- **Key-Value Stores**: Data is accessed via a single key, often requiring data to be duplicated to meet different access patterns.
+- **Key-Value Stores** access data through a single key, often necessitating data duplication to accommodate different access patterns.

 ### Trade-offs in NoSQL